partheebanb/totality/README.md

 `npm install`

 to install the dependencies.
-After this is complete, run with
+After this is complete run

 `npm start`